MattiSG/SemWiktionary/doc/Models/Meronym.md

 Meronym
 =======

 An meronym of a word is another word whose meaning designates a subset of the first one's meaning.
-For example, _“arm”_ is an hyponym of _“body”_.
+For example, _“arm”_ is an meronym of _“body”_.

 Each `Word` object may be linked to other words by an `MERONYM` relation, which means that all these words have a meaning whose designate a subset meaning.
 A common use of meronyms is a hierarchy construction.
 Indeed, you may recursively get the meronyms of the meronyms to construct a semantic tree.